SheelaRuthMay/fooddeliveryapp/README.md

 ## Admin Module :

 1. Admin can add and delete an item to the menu which will be listed to every user of the app.
-2. Admin can view all the orders placed and filter options with date filter, search filter, sorting were provided.
+2. Admin can view all the orders placed and filter options with date filter, search filter, sorting are provided.
 2. Admin can view frequently ordered items with filters for menu type and sorting.